microsoft/fluent-plugin-azure-storage-append-blob/README.md

 ### time_slice_format

-Format of the time used as the file name.
+Format of the time used in the file name.
 Default is '%Y%m%d'.
 Use '%Y%m%d%H' to split files hourly.

 ### Run tests
     $ gem install bundler